aboutcode-org/scancode-plugins/README.rst

 To re-provision pre-built binaries, follow these instructions (only on Linux):

 - install the system package for clamav, zstd and p7zip
-- install the latest patchelf from sources (also provided here in src/) As of 2020-05-14, this is https://github.com/NixOS/patchelf/archive/978325def61e0126d13d7936eee51326cbd433d4.tar.gz See src/ to get it.
-Older versions are buggy.
+- install the patchelf from sources (provided here in src/).
+This is done for you automatically below with a configure run.
+Older versions may be  buggy.

 - then run::